16 Feb 2026

 • You have more than one protection shortfall.
 You want decreasing life insurance to protect a repayment mortgage.
 At the same time, you could also want level cover for family protection.

-Legal & General provides life insurance which can be tailored at the outset to suit a variety of needs.
-So if you’re looking to get additional protection with us, head to our life insurance calculator to estimate how much cover you need.
+L&G provides life insurance which can be tailored at the outset to suit a variety of needs.
+So, if you’re looking to get additional protection with us, head to our life insurance calculator to estimate how much cover you need.

 What to consider before taking out multiple life insurance policies